-Claims for damages can only be made within the complaint period and according to the general terms and conditions (T&C).
+Claims for damages can only be made within the complaint period and in accordance with the general terms and conditions (T&C).
 Save packing for a possible return shipment.

-Mount fan and place in service only after repairs and resolution of complaints.
+Mount the fan and place it in service only after repairs and resolution of complaints.